youngdjn/focal-website/content/positions/index.md

 ## Undergrad student positions

-- We are always looking for undergrads to join in our research!
-In 2023, we will host a forest ecology drone pilot traineeship program.
+- We are always looking for UC Davis undergrads to join in our research!
+In 2023, we will host a forest ecology drone pilot traineeship program for UCD undergrads.
 For more details on this and other positions in the lab, [contact us](/#contact)!

 &nbsp;
 &nbsp;